wolfe60629/UNG-covid-info.js/readme.md

-# The university has implemented this idea into their reporting
+## The university has implemented this idea into their reporting, and has changed the structure of their data.

 # Purpose